 Take Some Time For Yourself

 Do something nice for yourself.
-Have a little pampering session at home, pop a film on, invite some friends over, paint your nails.
+Have a little pampering session at home, pop a film on, invite some friends over or paint your nails.
 Take a little time for yourself.

 Plan Something Nice To Look Forward To